alechirsch/ember-search-flow/README.md

 	Ember.set(parameter, 'options', options);
 }
 ```
-You can configure your Ember application to have Search Flow set a timeout prior to querying your resource for options to show.
+Optionally, you can configure your Ember application to have Search Flow set a timeout prior to querying your resource for options to show.
 In your Ember environment file, export a Search Flow configuration like the following:
 ```
 'ember-search-flow': {